-Consequences: The consequences for theft will range from suspension to expulsion.
+Consequences: The consequences for theft will be 10 days suspension, 25 marks, disciplinary probation, and counseling.
+In severe or repeated cases, the student will be expelled from Muffles College High School..
 The student and/or parent will be responsible for returning the stolen property or for full payment of the property.
 In addition, law enforcement may be contacted.